Lifestyle Guide

 Routine-Friendly Temperament

 Dogs that adapt well to structure are usually easier for working owners.
-Predictable feeding, walks, rest, and play can help a dog settle into weekday life.
+Predictable feeding, walks, rest, and play help dogs settle into weekday life.
 Breeds that do well with routine often feel more manageable because they are less thrown off by repetition.

 Lower Noise and Reactivity